terraframe/geo-registry/pages/mydoc/mydoc_dev_setup.md

     <root.pass>postgres</root.pass>
 ```

+By default the GeoPrism patcher script will use these root credentials to create a database and user by name 'georegistry' which the georegistry will use.

 {:start="2"}
-2. By default the GeoPrism patcher script will use these root credentials to create a database and user by name 'georegistry' which the georegistry will use.
-If you want to change this you can by modifying `georegistry-server/src/main/resources/runwaysdk/server.properties`.
-You can also modify the database port here.
+2. The `georegistry-server/src/main/resources/runwaysdk/server.properties` file contains config info about the environment.
+An important consideration is the database configuration details.
+Make sure to verify that this file is configured to access your PostgreSQL installation.
+Don't forget to check the port setting.

 ## Install NodeJS